facundochavez/whatMLmodel/README.md

 - *ShadCn*: A UI component library built on top of Radix UI for creating accessible and customizable components.
 - *Tailwind CSS*: A utility-first CSS framework for rapid UI development.
 - *Gemini*: Used for integrating generative AI functionalities.
-- *Prisma ORM*: Auto-generated and type-safe database client.
-- *PostgreSQL*: Object-relational database.
+- *Zustand*: A small, fast, and scalable state management library for React applications.

 ## Contribution Guide